cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 ## Human-in-the-Loop as First-Class Design

-One of the most critical insights from this project is that human oversight is not a fallback—it is the primary control mechanism.
+One of the most critical insights from this project is that human oversight is not a fallback.
+It is the primary control mechanism.
 I designed the system so that humans and AI operate as partners in a structured decision workflow, with clear roles, feedback loops, and trust calibration mechanisms.

 **Reviewer Workflows**